daddel80/notepadpp-multireplace/README.md

 - Enables reuse of search and replace operations across sessions and projects.

 ### Bash Script Export
-- Exports Find and Replace strings into a runnable script.
-- Strives to encapsulate the full functionality of the plugin in the script.
+- Exports Find and Replace strings into a runnable script, aiming to encapsulate the full functionality of the plugin in the script.
 However, due to differences in tooling, complete compatibility cannot be guaranteed.
-- Intentionally does not support the value `\0` in the Extended Option to avoid escalating environment tooling requirements.
+- This feature intentionally does not support the value `\0` in the Extended Option to avoid escalating environment tooling requirements.

 ### Function Toggling
 - "Use List" checkbox toggles operation application between all list entries or the "Find what:" and "Replace with:" fields.

 ### Compatibility
 - Full compatibility with standard Notepad++ search parameters, including "Match whole word only", "Match case", and "Search Mode".

-## Usage
-MultiReplace enhances Notepad++ functionalities, enabling:
-- Multiple replacements in a single operation.
-- CSV-based string list storage.
-- Scripted text replacements through bash script export.